UmbertoDiAntonio/Dark-Soul-2-Armors-Optimizer/README.md

 Feel free to fork and extend it for Elden Ring Nightreign!<br>

 # Future Plans
-- Support for Elden Ring Nightreign and Dark Soul 3
+- Support for Dark Soul 3
 - Better output formatting

 # Contributing